delta-centauri/atom-thewhoThemePlugin/thewhoThemePlugin/README.md

 * Activation: Enable the Plugin via ADMIN > THEMES in AtoM as logged in user with admin privileges.

 ### Versions ###
+Version 2.0: R. Rutishauser February 2021.
+* With subject menu on home page

 Version 1.0: R. Rutishauser February 2021